TheJessieKirk/microsoft_redistributables/README.md

 ## Legal
 "Microsoft", "DirectX" and "Windows" are ©,® and/or ™ [Microsoft Corporation](https://www.microsoft.com/).

-Software licenses for each package is provided in this repository and is also bundled with every software package.
+Software licenses for each package are provided in this repository and is also bundled with every software package.

 # Rationale
 Users of older Microsoft Windows operating systems may require access to older versions of Microsoft redistributables in order to run their games and other apps.